-The big name retailers such as M&S are having huge sales such as 50% off; this is difficult for Wal-Mart to compete with, as its profit margins are not that great on each unit.
-The reduction in disposable income of customers and the looming recession and fears of job losses have caused individuals to curtail their shopping and this is a huge threat to Wal-Mart, which relies on consumer spending.
+When big name retailers, M&S, have huge sales such as 50% off it makes it difficult for Wal-Mart to compete.
+As Wal-Mart’s profit margins are not that robust on each unit.
+The reduction in disposable income of customers, the looming recession and fears of job losses have caused individuals to curtail their shopping habits.
+This is a huge threat to Wal-Mart because it relies on consumer spending.

 Action Plan

-Wal-Mart, the largest retailer in history had finally found a way to start opening stores in the second largest country in the world.
-Wal-Mart signed what amounts to a kind of franchise deal with Bharti Enterprises, one of India's largest cell phone providers.
-Wal-Mart will provide logistics, purchasing and support; Bharti, with 30m Indian cell phone customers and a sophisticated understanding of the rapidly-evolving Indian consumer market, will open and run Wal-Mart-branded superstores.
+Wal-Mart, the largest retailer in history has finally found a way to start opening stores in the second most populated country in the world.
+Wal-Mart signed what amounts to a kind of franchise deal with Bharti Enterprise who is one of India's largest cell phone providers.
+Wal-Mart will provide logistics, purchasing and support; BhartiEnterprise, with 30 million Indian cell phone customers and a sophisticated understanding of the rapidly-evolving Indian consumer market, will open and run Wal-Mart-branded superstores.
 So, in August 6, 2006 Bharti Enterprises and Wal-Mart Stores, Inc. announced that they have signed an agreement to establish Bharti Wal-Mart Private Limited, a joint venture for wholesale cash-and-carry and back-end supply chain management operations in India, in line with Government of India guidelines.
 Under the agreement, Bharti and Wal-Mart will hold a 50:50 stake in Bharti Wal-Mart Private Limited (Bloomberg Business Week 2006).

 Module 2: ANALYZING INTERNATIONAL COMPETITORS